Legacy

 Field Path Navigation

-If fields consist of alphanumeric characters or include underscores, use the following bracket notation to navigate document properties:
+If fields consist of alphanumeric characters or include underscores, use any of the following notations to navigate document properties.

 Query